-Yuchun Hsiao (Fellow)
+Yuchun Hsiao (Postdoctoral Fellow)

 I am interested in receptor kinase function in salt signaling pathway and how the BR-auxin circuitry regulates root growth and development.

-Chuan-Chih Hsu (Postdoctoral Associate)
+Chuan-Chih Hsu (Postdoctoral Fellow)

 I am from Taichung City, Taiwan.
 I obtained a BS in Agricultural Chemistry from National Taiwan University in Taipei City, Taiwan in June 2007.
 I then decided to study analytical chemistry so I spent two years to complete a MS in Chemistry at National Taiwan University with Dr. Yu-Ju Chen as my advisor in June 2009.
 I then moved to West Lafayette in Auguest 2012, and I joined Dr. Andy Tao's lab and spent time designing novel (phospho)proteomic strategies toward comprehensive phosphoproteomic analysis.
 I recieved my PhD degree in Biochemistry from Purdue University in September 2017, and I joined Dr. Wang's lab as a postdoc in June 2018.
 I am interested in the development of novel mass spectrometry(MS)-based approaches that faciliate systematically analysis of plant signal transduction and proteome perturbation in response to extracellular stimuli.
 I believe that MS is a cutting-edge technique to identify all the proteins involved in various biological processes and to illustrate their functional mechanisms in plant cells.
 My current research project focuses on the study of phosphorylation events in plants under environmental stresses.
 In my spare time, I enjoy jogging, watching movie, and listening to classical music.